 Conclusion

 Subordinating conjunctions are indispensable tools for crafting sophisticated and nuanced sentences.
 By understanding their function and mastering their usage, you can elevate your writing, express complex ideas with clarity, and communicate effectively in a variety of contexts.
-Practice identifying and using subordinating conjunctions in your writing, and you'll soon discover the power they bring to your ability to articulate thoughts and ideas with precision and grace.
+That said, practice identifying and using subordinating conjunctions in your writing, and you'll soon discover the power they bring to your ability to articulate thoughts and ideas with precision and grace.
 Mastering subordinating conjunctions is an investment that yields significant returns in your communication skills, both personally and professionally.